Description

 MaxDuration:

-• During the last 3 years, the maximum time in days below previous high water mark is 196 days, which is lower, thus better than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum days under water is 196 days, which is smaller, thus better than the value of 488 days from the benchmark.

 AveDuration: